samm-o/HTN/API_DOCS.md

 ## Errors

-SHIELD uses conventional HTTP response codes to indicate the success or failure of an API request.
-In general: codes in the 2xx range indicate success; codes in the 4xx range indicate a failure that can often be resolved by the client (e.g., missing parameters); codes in the 5xx range indicate an error with SHIELD’s servers.
+Bastion uses conventional HTTP response codes to indicate the success or failure of an API request.
+In general: codes in the 2xx range indicate success; codes in the 4xx range indicate a failure that can often be resolved by the client (e.g., missing parameters); codes in the 5xx range indicate an error with Bastion’s servers.

 All error responses return JSON with the following structure: